YifanWu-97/PowerFactory-Grid-Forming/README.md

 Each one of the files is a folder in PowerFactory, which contains three models: the synchronous machine-only model, the grid-following model, and the grid-forming model.

+The modelling process and theoretical explanations can be found in the paper, which I will put the link here shortly.

-If you have any questions or advice, please contact us: yifan.wu@sydney.edu.au
+If you have any questions or advice, please contact us: yifan.wu@sydney.edu.au.

 Hope it helps.